leoarnold/puppet-cups/.github/README.md

   Note that the `cupsd.conf` directive `Port 631` is equivalent to `Listen *:631`.
   *Warning*: For this module to work, it is *mandatory* that CUPS is listening on `localhost:631`.

+* `location`: Sets the access control lists for the CUPS web interface.
+   Restricts access to localhost by default.
+   Set the value `'remote-admin'` to enable remote access to the web interface.

 * `package_ensure`: Whether CUPS packages should be `present` or `absent`.
 Defaults to `present`.

 * `package_manage`: Whether to manage package installation at all.
 Defaults to `true`.